Australian Ice Hockey League: Regular season

 The AIHL season commences mid April and runs through to the last weekend of August or the first weekend of September.
-Games are usually played on Saturday or Sunday, typically starting between 2.00 pm and 5.30 pm depending on the venue.
+Games are played on Friday, Saturday, and Sunday, typically starting between 2.00 pm and 5.00 pm depending on the venue.

 Teams nominally play each of their seven opponents in the league four times for a total of 28 regular season games.
 In seasons prior to 2011, some games were played for double-points (and counted as two games) to keep travel costs down.

 Match length

 The length of matches has changed throughout the history of the AIHL.
 From inception in 2000 to 2012 matches were forty-five minutes long.
 From 2013 to 2019 the AIHL increased the match length to fifty minutes, consisting of two fifteen minute periods followed by a twenty-minute third period.
 On 11 February 2020, the AIHL announced the league would be adopting the international standard sixty minutes match length.
 The change increased the league's matches by ten minutes and standardised the period lengths to twenty minutes each.
 The change was scheduled to come into effect for the 2020 season until the season was cancelled.
 It was finally introduced in the 2022 season.